osherjacobs/LabWork_Findings/golden-dmsa.md

 **EID 4624** captured Kerberos authentication from the domain-joined member (192.168.1.188) and NTLM authentication from the attacker machine (192.168.1.218).
 The shared Logon GUID across Kerberos sessions enables correlation.

-Pretty much none of this telemetry is wired up in default configurations — and none of it alerts without explicit tuning.
+None of this telemetry is wired up in default configurations — and none of it alerts without explicit tuning.

 ---